 All remaining purchases earn 1 point per $1.

-The annual fee is $95 and earns a two-step signup bonus worth up to 10 free nights.
-Get the first 25,000 bonus points by spending $3,000 in the first 3 months.
-Earn the remaining 25,000 bonus points when you spend $6,000 total in the first 6 months.
+The annual fee is $95 and earns a two-step signup bonus worth up to 12 free nights.

 The roads and skies will gradually reopen as travel restrictions are lifted.
 A rewards credit card with flexible point redemption options can be your best choice.
 But using one that earns bonus points on your daily spending can be good too.